 Red beans and rice has always been a favorite of mine.
 I love this crock pot version for the times when I have all day to let it simmer, and I also love this skillet version for when I’m shorter on time.

-This Crock Pot Red Beans and Rice recipe is a great one to make after Easter or Christmas (or anytime you make a ham) because you can save the ham bone to give this recipe lots of extra flavor.
+This Crock Pot Red Beans and Rice recipe is also a great dish to make after Easter or Christmas (or anytime you make a ham) because you can save the ham bone to give this recipe lots of extra flavor.

 - We like some spice, but I keep it on the milder side for the kids.
-My husband especially likes spicy food, but when we used 2 tablespoons of Cajun seasoning our noses were running and even he said that it was a bit too much.
+My husband especially likes spicy food, but when we used 2 tablespoons of Cajun seasoning our noses were running.
+It was a bit too much.
 So, adjust away, but a little of the seasoning goes a long way.

 If you’ve tried this crock pot red beans and rice recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!